Categories

 Creating Presentations With Custom Post Types

 I wanted to come up with a cool way to showcase how powerful custom post types were for the Boston WordPress meetup.
-So I put together a quick little plugin that showcases:

 • Creating custom post types